alexatwoodhead/ompare/README.md

  Environment | Always require this setting
- Namespaces | Always require this setting RunSourceHandlers | No. Not profiling so can be disabled for import ExportToFile | No. Not profiling or backing up to no need to generate an export file ImportDirectory | Directory to read multiple new signature and source files from ImportFromFile | Yes importing code signatures and optionally code for reporting DeleteImportedFiles | Once processed can delete obsolte files
+ Namespaces | Always require this setting RunSourceHandlers | No. Not profiling so can be disabled for import ExportToFile | No. Not profiling or backing up so no need to generate an export file ImportDirectory | Directory to read multiple new signature and source files from ImportFromFile | Yes importing code signatures and optionally code for reporting DeleteImportedFiles | Once processed can delete obsolte files